starcitizen-lug/knowledge-base/wiki/Head-Tracking.md

     - Set variable `ONNXRuntime_DIR` to absolute path to extracted ONNX Runtime folder.
 4. Follow [above instructions](#head-tracking-using-opentrack).
 5. Select `neuralnet tracker` as input.

-*Note:*
+> [!note]
-*Do not remove ONNX Runtime after you are done.
-Opentrack won't have Neuralnet as input if you do remove it.*
+> Do not remove ONNX Runtime after you are done.
+Opentrack won't have Neuralnet as input if you do remove it.